salvacarrion/ai-safety/README.md

 # AI Safety

-Quantifiying the reliability of a AI/ML system
+Quantifying the reliability of an AI/ML system

 ## Pre-requisites